vilsonfcastilho/thinkdev/README.md

 # thinkdev

-A platform designed to create contents and help the community. 🔥
+A platform designed to create contents and help the community 🚀

 ---